Why Cybersecurity needs to be a Priority for the Education Sector

 With Education venues varying in size, purpose, and stature, the motives for attack can vary too.
 For example, what might be a common threat for world-renowned Universities/Colleges might not be an issue for schools or school districts.
-So, institutions need to evaluate the risk and understand what data is vulnerable to unauthorised access.
+So, institutions need to evaluate the risk and understand what data is vulnerable to unauthorized access.

-DDoS attacks – Distributed Denial of Service, or DDoS attacks are a common type of attack on all levels of Education venue.
+DDoS attacks – Distributed Denial of Service, or DDoS attacks are a common type of attack on all levels of Education venues.
 This is where the attacker’s motive is to cause widespread disruption to the institute’s network, having a negative effect on productivity.

-This can be a relatively easy attack for amateur cybercriminals to carry out, especially if the target network is poorly protected.
+This can be a relatively easy attack for amateur cyber criminals to carry out, especially if the target network is poorly protected.
 There have been instances of students or teachers successfully carrying out a DDoS attack, with motives ranging from simply wanting a day off, to protesting the way a complaint was handled.

 Data theft – This is another attack affecting all levels of education because all institutions hold student and staff data, including sensitive details like names and addresses.
 This type of information can be valuable to cybercriminals for several reasons, whether they plan to sell the information to a third party or use it as a bargaining tool and extort money.

 The concerning aspect of this type of attack is that hackers can go unnoticed for long periods of time.
 As was the case at Berkeley, where at least 160,000 medical records were allegedly stolen from University computers over a number of months.

 Financial gain – Another motive for hackers carrying out an attack on an educational institution is for financial gain.
 This might not be as high of a risk for public schools, but with private institutions and Universities/Colleges handling a large number of student fees, they’re a prime target for cybercriminals.